Morita equivalence and Morita duality for rings with local units and subcategory of projective unitary modules: Introduction

 Let ${\rm Proj}R$ (resp., ${\rm proj}R$) be a full subcategory of $R$Mod consisting of (resp., finitely generated) unitary left $R$-modules which are projective in $R$Mod.
-By using of Corollary A, we prove the following theorem which gives an equivalent condition for Morita equivalence.
+We prove the following theorem which gives an equivalent condition for Morita equivalence and extend \cite[Proposition 2.8]{ausla1}.

 \begin{theorem b*}$($Theorem \ref{d}$)$ Let $R$ and $S$ be two rings with local units.
 Then the following conditions are equivalent. \begin{itemize} \item[$(a)$] The rings $R$ and $S$ are Morita equivalent. \item[$(b)$] There exists an additive equivalence ${\rm Proj}R\rightarrow {\rm Proj}S$ which preserves and reflects finitely generated projective unitary modules. \item[$(c)$] There exists an additive equivalence ${\rm proj}R \rightarrow {\rm proj}S$. \end{itemize} \end{theorem b*}